Ed-Fi-Exchange-OSS/Assessment-Composite/Readme.md

-﻿# Insert Repository Name Here

-Insert project information here
+﻿# Assessment-Composite

+This contribution contains the artifacts needed to create the assessment composite in an ODS/API v2.x.

+For instructions on how to integrate composites into an OSD/API implementation, see [API Composite Resources](https://techdocs.ed-fi.org/display/ODSAPI24/API+Composite+Resources).

 ## Legal Information

-Copyright (c) 2020 Ed-Fi Alliance, LLC and contributors.
+Copyright (c) 2021 Ed-Fi Alliance, LLC and contributors.

 Licensed under the [Apache License, Version 2.0](LICENSE) (the "License").